-Here is the first course of action you have to take in your PC to solve this problem, From the time new window 10 fall creator update comes in, the issue of internet working but web browser not working error happened with lots of users.
+Here is the first course of action you have to take on your PC to solve this problem, From the time new window 10 fall creator update comes in, the issue of internet working but web browser not working error happened with lots of users.
 The reason might be the automatic changing of the DNS server in window 10.
 Firstly, let’s change your DNS server setting and look if your problem is solved.

 Steps To Change DNS Server In Window 10

-Step: 1 Firstly, Go to the control Panel By searching on Start Menu.
+Step: 1 Firstly, Go to the control panel by searching on Start Menu.

 Step: 2 Now, Look for “Network and Internet Option” and click on it.

-Step: 3 After that choose “Network and sharing Center“option.
+Step: 3 After that choose “Network and sharing Center” option.